 (RNS) For an atheist, Maxim Schrogin talks about God a lot.
 Over lunch at a Jewish deli, he ponders the impulse to believe -- does it come from within or without?
 Why does God permit suffering?
 Finally, he pulls out a flowchart he made showing degrees of belief, which ranges from unquestioning faith to absolute atheism.
 "This is where I fall," he said.
 Still, Schrogin, 64, is a dues-paying member of Congregation Beth El, a Reform synagogue here in Berkeley.
 His two children were bar and bat mitzvahed.

 Religion de l'Humanité) is a secular religion created by Auguste Comte, the founder of positivist philosophy.
 Adherents of this religion have built chapels of Humanity in France and Brazil.
 Yuga.
 Yuga (Devanāgari: युग) in Hindu philosophy is the name of an epoch or era within a four age cycle.

 According to Hindu cosmology, life in the universe is created and destroyed once every 4.1 to 8.2 billion years, which is one full day (day and night) for Brahma.
 The lifetime of a Brahma himself may be between 40 billion and 311 trillion years.
 The cycles are said to repeat like the seasons, waxing and waning within a greater time-cycle of the creation and destruction of the universe.
 Like Summer, Spring, Winter and Autumn, each yuga involves stages or gradual changes which the earth and the consciousness of mankind goes through as a whole.

 Glossolalia, often understood among Protestant Christians as speaking in tongues, is the fluid vocalizing of speech-like syllables that lack any readily comprehended meaning, in some cases as part of religious practice.
 Some consider it as a part of a sacred language.
 It is a common practice amongst Pentecostal and Charismatic Christianity.
 Glossolalia also sometimes refers to xenoglossy, the putative speaking of a natural language previously unknown to the speaker.
 Etymology "Glossolalia" is constructed from the Greek word γλωσσολαλία, itself a compound of the words γλῶσσα (glossa), meaning "tongue" or "language" and λαλέω (laleō), "to speak, talk, chat, prattle, or to make a sound".
 The Greek expression (in various forms) appears in the New Testament in the books of Acts and First Corinthians.

+How are Bishop's Storehouses financed?
 Numinous.
 Rudolf Otto Otto's use of the term as referring to a characteristic of religious experience was influential among certain religious intellectuals of the subsequent generation.